talon-one/TalonOneJavaSdk/docs/ManagementApi.md

 <a name="getCollectionItems"></a>
 # **getCollectionItems**
-> InlineResponse20016 getCollectionItems(collectionId, pageSize, skip)
+> InlineResponse20017 getCollectionItems(collectionId, pageSize, skip)

 Get collection items

-Retrieve the items from the given collection.
+Retrieve items from a given collection.
+You can retrieve items from both account-level collections and campaign-level collections using this endpoint.

 ### Example
 ```java